Lily family (Liliaceae)

 Cultivation: Dappled sunlight or light shade is preferred during the spring; later in the year, more shade is tolerated.
 The soil should be rich, loamy, rather loose, and evenly moist; a surface layer of leaves and other decaying organic material is desirable.
 This wildflower develops very slowly from seed (several years to maturity).
 It is also possible to propagate this species from vegetative offsets of the rhizomes, but this takes time to develop as well.

-Range & Habitat: Large-Flowered Trillium is occasional in NE Illinois, while in other areas of the state it is uncommon or absent.
+Range & Habitat: The native Large-Flowered Trillium is occasional in NE Illinois, while in other areas of the state it is uncommon or absent.
 Populations of this species are stagnant or declining in Illinois; it is somewhat more common further to the east and northeast of the state.
 Habitats include rich deciduous woodlands, swamps, and shaded riverbanks.
 Occasionally, Large-Flowered Trillium is cultivated in shade gardens, but it is expensive and difficult to obtain; wild-collected plants should be avoided.

 Faunal Associations: As showy as they are, the flowers are rarely visited by insects; Graenicher observed a single species, Ceratina dupla (Little Carpenter Bee), sucking nectar and collecting pollen from them.
 Another small bee, Andrena geranii, was observed to seek shelter in a flower from the rain.
 The caterpillars of two moths, Euplexia benesimilis (American Angle Shades) and Clepsis melaleucana (Black-Patched Clepsis), occasionally feed on Trillium spp. (trilliums); the latter species is polyphagous.
 The seeds of this and other trilliums are distributed by ants because of their elaisomes (food appendages).
 White-Tailed Deer readily browse on the foliage and flowers of trilliums, and they appear to be attracted to Large-Flowered Trillium in particular (possibly because they can easily see the flowers).
 Where this trillium is abundant, its large leaves can provide significant cover for small mammals.